Poetry in Motion--Believe You Can Fly

 Once you overcome the mountain of doubt and disbelief that is in your mind and that is causing you not to believe you can remove the obstacle you want to remove, you will realize that all your mountains can be removed.
 By choosing to believe that you can do a thing, that you can climb over or go around any mountain that is in your way, you have already taken the first step in seeing it done.

 In the final analysis, you are the only person who can take the power away from negative thoughts and negative self-talk.
 Ultimately, only you can help you lift your self-esteem, because no matter what anyone else thinks or says, to make a difference in your life, you are the person, ultimately, who has to believe in you.
 Believe you can fly.
-To lift your spirits and help you get there, listen to R. Kelly's "I Believe I Can Fly."
+To lift your spirits and help you as you attempt to take wings, listen to "I Believe I Can Fly."
+No matter what you might think about the singer, the song is and will always be a good one, written and performed to perfection by R. Kelly.

 If you liked this article, you may also want to read the following articles by Dr. Middlebrook: